clairedavid/ml_in_hep/_sources/week2/NN1_motivations.md

 An __Artificial Neural Network__ is a Machine Learning Model inspired by the networks of biological neurons in animal brains.
 ````

-While the computation in each artificial neuron is simple, the interconnections of the network allows for complex patterns to be modelled.
+While the computation in each artificial neuron is simple, the interconnections of the network allow for complex patterns to be modelled.

 We will define in the next section important terminology - a lot will be borrowed from what we saw in linear and logistic regression.